 EXECUTIVE SUMMARY

 The physics experiments using the Large Hadron Collider (LHC) facility located at CERN are running the vast majority of their offline distributed computing activities on the infrastructure provided by the Worldwide LHC Computing Grid (WLCG).
 The LHC collider has been operational since late 2009, but the computing systems were already fully commissioned in 2008.

+WLCG can be considered as a loose federation of grids that include those operated by EGI, OSG and NorduGrid.
+From the EGI point of view, WLCG is the major user (summed over the 4 HEP VOs: ALICE, ATLAS, CMS and LHCb).

 In this document, first we classify the computing services that serve as basic components of the computing systems.
 These services can be classified in four main categories: